A group of medical staff and professionals wearing scrubs and suits pose together for a photo.

 Understanding Hiatal Hernia Symptoms and Treatment

 Symptoms can vary depending on the size of the hernia and the degree of acid reflux.
-Common hernia symptoms include:
+Common hiatal hernia symptoms include:

 • Acid reflux or heartburn